A closer look at how neck injuries cause various types of headaches

 Tension headache emanate from the suboccipital muscles situated at the base of the head.
 Suboccipital muscles form four pair muscles and function to facilitate movement of the skull at the vertebrae in the neck.
 When your suboccipital muscles become tender, they result in a headache.

 These muscles can become tense when you wear new spectacles, strain to view distant objects, or practice poor postures in the office.
-They can also be affected when you suffer from whiplash injury from a car accident or often grind your teeth.
-Tender suboccipital muscles may compress your nerves on the base of your skull which can, in turn, result in head pain.
+They can also be affected when you suffer from whiplash injury or often grind your teeth.
+Tender suboccipital muscles may compress your nerves on the base of your skull which can, in turn, result in pain on the head.

 Migraines

-Migraines do not occur due to neck pain, but they can be very painful and significantly impact your ability to get through your day.
-Migraines can last for hours—or even days—and often feel like a deep pulsing sensation coming from within your head.
-In severe cases, nausea or vomiting may also occur.
-However, while migraines aren’t caused directly by neck pain or a neck injury, if you experience a migraine, one of the symptoms you should look out for is neck pain and at times stiff neck.
+Migraines do not occur due to neck pain.
+However, if you experience a migraine, one of the symptoms you should look out for is neck pain and at times stiff neck.

 A problem in your neck could initiate a chain of activities which could result in severe headache.
-Fortunately, there is a treatment for any type of headache.
-Therefore, when you begin to get incredible pain in your head or neck region, it would be sensible for you to visit an experienced licensed chiropractor.
+Fortunately, there is a treatment for every form of a headache you may have.
+Therefore, when you begin to get incredible pain in your head or neck region, it would be sensible for you visit your doctor.

 Headaches vary based on the side of the head the pain is coming from.
 When you visit your physician, they are be able to diagnose you accurately and put you on the right treatment.
 Making improvements on your postures and sitting positions can also play a significant role in minimizing your chances of getting any of these headaches.